flower-os/flower/README.md

 You can make the iso with `make iso`, and launch qemu and run it with `make run`.
 To enable debug symbols, add `debug=1` to the make command.

+You can also get builds from [Flower's CI/CD](https://ci.gegy1000.net/job/Flower/).

 ## Thanks

 Much thanks to: